© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ystrad-Meurig Castle is a scheduled monument protected by Cadw under reference CD032.
 View the official record →

-Ystrad-Meurig Castle is a twelfth-century fortification situated in the Teifi valley in Ceredigion, Wales.
+Ystrad-Meurig Castle is a medieval motte-and-bailey fortification located in Ceredigion, Wales, dating to the Norman period of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD032.

 Ystrad-Meurig Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ystrad-Meurig Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD032.